Here's a checklist of all the Hallmark original romance movies from 2018 along with my comments on those I've seen.

 ✓ Love on the Slopes (Winterfest • Katrina Bowden and Thomas Beaudoin • January 6, 2018)

 Thomas Beaudoin is so ovary-scorching hot that even guys fall in love with him.
 So what's Hallmark going to do with all that hotness?
 Put him in an annoyingly stupid movie, unfortunately.
-A magazine writer accepts an assignment to write about extreme sports, but knows nothing about extreme sports, so she gloms onto Thomas Beaudoin, extreme photographer, to help her out.
+A magazine writer heads to the Rockies to write about extreme sports photographer Thomas Beaudoin, but knows nothing about extreme sports.
 She's annoying as hell, but love inexplicably ensues.
 Right up to the idiotic "YOU BETRAYED ME!" moment that was weak enough to be laughable.
 Also featured is something so frickin' idiotic that I devoted an entire blog post to it.

 ✓ Okay One Winter Weekend (Winterfest • Taylor Cole and Jack Turner • January 20, 2018)

 White Woman and Black Woman Head to a ski resort where, thanks to a misunderstanding, they end up reluctantly sharing a chalet with a White Man and Black Man.
 If you think that Hallmark would even think about switching things up and giving us some mixed-race couples... you must be new to Hallmark!
 This is a fairly sedate story which features a good enough cast to make it worth a look... especially if you like watching people snowboard.
 Also?
 They mention "Wenatchee Peak" on the radio, which was a nice shout-out to Central Washington (even though the peak itself doesn't exist).

 ⊗ NO Winter's Dream (Winterfest • Kristy Swanson and Dean Cain • January 27, 2018)